CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 - When connecting to a WAN edge router to reach destinations outside the data center, deploy specific border/exit leaf switches to originate the type-5 routes.
 - On switches with Spectrum ASICs, centralized routing, symmetric routing, and prefix-based routing only work with the Spectrum A1 chip.
-- If you are using a Broadcom Trident II+ switch as a border/exit leaf, see {{<link url="#considerations" text="Considerations">}} below for a required workaround; the workaround only applies to Trident II+ switches, not Tomahawk or Spectrum.

 {{%/notice%}}